Fifteen15Studios/MMM-homeassistant-sensors/README.md

 - Picture changes depending on status (on/off).
 - Values are replaced (on/off) to (in/out).
 - Adding values and time to the "names" using the "templates" %v% and %t%.
-- Hiding the value from the "value" column.
+- Hiding the value from the "value" collumn.
 ```
 {
 	module: 'MMM-homeassistant-sensors',